Last Updated on 11/29/2022 by Mark Verhoeven

 The right of rescission only applies to mortgage refinancing.
 It is not applicable to new home purchases.
 If a borrower wants to cancel a loan, they must do so by midnight on the third day after the refinancing is completed, and they must have received a mandatory Truth in Lending disclosure from the lender as well as two copies of a notification informing them of their right to rescind.

-How does the Right of Rescission work?
+Right of Rescission Process

 Consumers do not have a formal way to exercise their right of rescission under the TILA.
 The lender, on the other hand, is required to give the borrower notice of the right to rescind, and that notice should contain the lender’s method for canceling a transaction.
 If it does not, the borrower must make their intention to cancel the loan apparent in writing within the three-day period.